oVirt/ovirt-design/user-portal/edit-virtual-machine.md

-# Making Edits to a Virtual Machine
+# Making Basic Edits to a Virtual Machine
 The user can make edits to any portion of the VM details by interacting with each card.

 ### Edit Name and Description